alexyuly/chil/README.md

 #### Type Aliases

-An instance of any generic type may be aliased by defining a `.word` file notated like this:
+Any type may be associated with a new name called a *type alias*.
 ```
 {
-    "alias": "my struct",
+    "alias": AliasTypeName
-    "of": {
+    "of": Type
-        "struct": {
-            "Name": "string",
-            "Phone": "number",
-            "Emails": {
-                "vector": "string"
 }
-        }
-    }
-}
 ```

-*TODO - provide a more generalized description of type aliases, and provide an example of an aliased operation*
+*TODO - describe generic type aliases

 ### Component Types